Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab3.md

 a

-[^1]: Often Julia with its impressive set of (interval analysis tools)[https://juliaintervals.github.io/dev/] is useful for this task along with Fortran (XSC), C++ (Boost Collection), or anything with the Basic Linear Algebra Subprograms will have more robust support for these operations than Python.
+[^1]: Often Julia with its impressive set of [interval analysis tools](https://juliaintervals.github.io/dev/) is more useful for most tasks involving intervals along with Fortran (XSC), C++ (Boost Collection), or anything with the Basic Linear Algebra Subprograms will have more robust support for these operations than Python.

 [^2]: An example of a fuzzy set might be natural numbers that are close to three with a degree of relatedness defined through a membership function associated with each element that can be described as 'partially true'.
 I.e: [1 (0.25), 2 (0.5), 3 (1.0), 4 (0.5), 5 (0.25)].